 the development of collaborative processes essential to your career a focus on reflective practice to underpin your growth - refining one's skills is a process of dedicated revision

 At 18 or 19 years of age it may not be clear what your interests are.
 Reflecting on my own journey over this period, I definitely needed more time to explore possibilities.
 If you are driven to do creative work, that's a great starting point.
 As I note in the Introducing Music, Sound and Technology video, within the creative industries, there are many pathways we can follow.
 It is a fluid space, constantly evolving and reinventing itself, which is part of what makes it so exciting.
 The MST programme mirrors this realtiy: our students bring a wide range of interests and abilities.
 Each year, classes are made up of a fascinating group of creative, young people.

 On one level, recent events have highlighted the fragility of our systems.
-With this in mind, many people are seeking certainty; an entirely understandable reaction.
+With this in mind, many people are seeking certainty.
+This is an entirely understandable reaction.
 However, such a pursuit can be unhelpful.
 It's not realistic.
 The future is always uncertain.
 Our world is constantly in flux.
 Looking to subject areas with more defined career trajectories, for example, accountancy, law or medicine, each faces tremendous change into the future.
 No one is excluded.
 Even so, we can take comfort in the fact that human beings are highly adapatable.

 An undergraduate degree is an important first step.
 We throw off the shackles of school and become independent thinkers - a skill that will serve us throughout our lives.
 I therefore recommend that you consider the matter deeply.
 Choose a programme that best supports your development as a future professional and well-rounded citizen of society.